AashitaK/A-Hands-on-Workshop-series-in-Machine-Learning-Fall-2019/README.md

 Machine learning algorithms will be introduced with a “learn-by-doing” approach using python tools such as pandas, seaborn, scikit-learn, keras, etc. on real-world datasets.

 Each session of the workshop will build on the previous ones.
 The learning material will be made available in [this Github repository](https://github.com/AashitaK/A-Hands-on-Workshop-series-in-Machine-Learning) a few minutes before each session.
-The solutions to the hands-on exercises will be uploaded in [the same Github repository](https://github.com/AashitaK/A-Hands-on-Workshop-series-in-Machine-Learning) once the session ends.
+The solutions to the hands-on exercises will be uploaded in [the same repository](https://github.com/AashitaK/A-Hands-on-Workshop-series-in-Machine-Learning) after each session.

 #### Pre-requisites:
 1. The workshops will cover the data science and deep learning tools in the Python ecosystem from the scratch.
 Some familiarity with Python is a pre-requisite.
 If you have a grip on the basics of coding in some other language such as Javascript, that should suffice too.